 Welchol is contraindicated in:

-- those with a history of hypertriglyceridemia-induced pancreatitis.
+- those with a history of hypertriglyceridemia-induced pancreatitis, or

-Welchol can increase serum TG concentrations particularly when used in combination with pioglitazone, sulfonylureas, or insulin.
+Welchol can increase serum TG concentrations, particularly when used in combination with pioglitazone, sulfonylureas, or insulin.
 Hypertriglyceridemia can cause acute pancreatitis.
 Instruct patients to discontinue Welchol and seek prompt medical attention if the symptoms of acute pancreatitis occur.
 Caution should be exercised when treating patients with TG levels >300 mg/dL.

-Welchol may decrease the absorption of fat-soluble vitamins A, D, E, and K. Patients on vitamin supplements should take their vitamins at least 4 hours prior to Welchol.
+Welchol may decrease the absorption of fat-soluble vitamins A, D, E, and K. Patients on oral vitamin supplements should take their vitamins at least 4 hours prior to Welchol.
 Caution should be exercised when treating patients with a susceptibility to vitamin K deficiencies (e.g., patients on warfarin, patients with malabsorption syndromes), or fat-soluble vitamin deficiencies.

 Welchol interacts with some drugs.
-Drugs with a known interaction with colesevelam (cyclosporine, glimepiride, glipizide, glyburide, levothyroxine, olmesartan medoxomil, oral contraceptives [ethinyl estradiol, norethindrone], and metformin extended release [ER]) should be administered at least 4 hours prior to Welchol.
-Due to the potential for decreased absorption of other drugs that have not been tested for interaction with colesevelam, especially those with a narrow therapeutic index, should also be administered at least 4 hours prior to Welchol.
-Alternatively, the physician should monitor drug levels of the co-administered drug.
+Drugs with a known interaction with colesevelam (cyclosporine, glimepiride, glipizide, glyburide, levothyroxine, olmesartan medoxomil, oral contraceptives [ethinyl estradiol, norethindrone], and metformin extended-release [ER]) should be administered at least 4 hours prior to Welchol.
+Due to the potential for decreased absorption of other drugs that have not been tested for interaction with colesevelam, especially those with a narrow therapeutic index, consider administering at least 4 hours prior to Welchol.
+Alternatively, the physician should monitor drug levels of the co-administered drug, when appropriate.

 Due to tablet size, Welchol for Oral Suspension is recommended for, but not limited to, use in the pediatric population as well as in any patient who has difficulty swallowing tablets.

 Phenylketonurics: Welchol for Oral Suspension contains 27 mg phenylalanine per 3.75 gram packet.
 Phenylalanine can be harmful to patients with phenylketonuria (PKU).